 The City will repair/restore or compensate to bring it to the original pre-construction state, within reason, for any damage to private facilities and features from the construction of the sidewalk that is outside of the City right-of-way.

 How do I access my property and driveway during sidewalk construction?

 For at least a week or more, your driveway will not be accessible during construction of the sidewalk.
-The construction contractor/the City will confirm with each property owner/tenant the days when driveway access will be restricted.
+The construction contractor and/or the City will confirm with each property owner/tenant the days when driveway access will be restricted.
 The City will provide alternate overnight parking arrangements during the construction period.

 When will I be notified of construction scheduled on my street?

 The City will send out construction notices to residents/businesses at least one week in advance of construction.

 What is the timing of the construction on our street?